zenparsing/geneviv/README.md

   };
 });

-// Filter the stream and attach a listener function stream.map(value => value * 2).listen(value => {
+// Transform the stream and attach a listener stream.map(value => value * 2).listen(value => {
   console.log(`Next value is: ${ value }`);
 });